Daniel Judd Called to the Bar 2018

 Daniel joined South Square as a tenant in October 2019.

-Daniel accepts instructions in all of Chambers’ core areas of practice, including corporate insolvency and restructuring, bankruptcy, banking and finance, offshore and fund litigation, commercial litigation and arbitration, company law, and trusts.
+Daniel’s practice covers all of South Square’s area of expertise, including cross-border insolvency and restructuring, commercial litigation and arbitration, banking and finance, bankruptcy and personal insolvency, offshore and fund litigation, civil fraud, company law, and trusts.

-From October 2019 until December 2019, Daniel was a Judicial Assistant in the High Court, based in the Chancery Division.
+Prior to starting practice, Daniel was a Judicial Assistant in the High Court, based in the Chancery Division, from October 2019 until January 2020.

 - Bresco Electrical Services Ltd v Michael J Lonsdale (Electrical) Ltd EWCA Civ 27: the interaction of insolvency set-off under section 323 of the Insolvency Act 1986 with the construction adjudication regime (assisting Charlotte Cooke).